tjp206/c4_game/README.md

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).

-Have a quick look below at how the game changed over time from its inception:
+Here is a quick look below at how the game changed over time from its inception:

 <img width="1440" alt="board 1" src="https://user-images.githubusercontent.com/64153997/104184815-f3683b80-540b-11eb-9a1a-c850610c9b87.png">